fangyan93/CarND-Advanced-Lane-Lines/writeup_template.md

 ![alt text][image1]

 #### 2. Perspective transform

-The code for my perspective transform appears in lines 1 through 8 in the file `example.py`.
-Here the source and destination points are define as follows, in order to transform only the region of interest in origin image to a top-viewed image.
+The code for my perspective transform appears in lines 36 through 47 in the file `main.py`.
+Here the source and destination points are define as following, in order to transform only the region of interest in origin image to a top-viewed image.
 <!-- ```python
 src = np.float32(
     [[(img_size[0] / 2) - 55, img_size[1] / 2 + 100],